-Figure 20.
-Box and whisker plots for Total Phosphorus at the Pawpaw Creek PWS gage station from 2014-2016.
+Figure 25.
+Box and whisker plots for Total Phosphorus at the Pawpaw Creek PWS gage station from 2014-2018.
 The middle line in the box represents the median value (50th percentile) for each year.
-Note the evenness of the medians across years.
-The target value is 0.076 mg/L.
+Note the evenness of the medians across the first three years.
+The target value is 0.076 mg/L. The increased median level of Phosphorus observed in 2017 is likely related to the amount of rainfall.

-Figure 21.
-Flow-duration analysis for tons/day of Total Phosphorus from 2014-2016 for the Pawpaw Creek PWS gage station.
+Figure 26.
+Flow-duration analysis for tons/day of Total Phosphorus from 2014-2018 for the Pawpaw Creek PWS gage station.
 The blue line on the graph represents the target load.
-The target load was exceeded 94% of the time.
+The target load was exceeded 91% of the time.